VinawoodVinawood *

 What Is Phenolic Plywood?
 (UK Definition)

-In the UK, the terms phenolic plywood, phenolic ply, phenolic board, and shuttering plywood are used interchangeably — they all describe the same product category.
-In North America, the same panels are marketed as film-faced plywood or HDO/MDO plywood, but the underlying product is the same: a hardwood-veneer panel bonded with WBP (water-boil-proof) phenolic adhesive and coated on one or both faces with a phenolic resin film.
+In the UK trade, the terms phenolic plywood, phenolic ply, phenolic board, and shuttering plywood are used interchangeably for the same product category: a hardwood-veneer panel with a phenolic resin film overlay on one or both faces, used as the contact surface against wet concrete.
+In North America, the same panels are marketed as film-faced plywood or HDO/MDO plywood, but the basic construction is the same.

 The phenolic film coating is what makes these panels suitable for repeated concrete contact.
 It creates a smooth, non-absorbent surface that releases cleanly from cured concrete, resists moisture penetration, and survives the alkaline environment of fresh concrete mix.
-Standard interior or exterior construction plywood — bonded with MR (moisture-resistant) or even standard WBP adhesive but without the film coating — will degrade rapidly under repeated concrete forming conditions.
+Standard interior or exterior construction plywood — without the film coating — will degrade rapidly under repeated concrete forming.

 Why UK Contractors Specify Phenolic Plywood

-The UK formwork market has strong standards and established expectations.
-All concrete forming plywood used in the UK must comply with EN 13986:2004, the harmonised standard for wood-based panels used in construction, and most must meet EN 636-2 (humid conditions) or EN 636-3 (exterior) structural grades.
-Phenolic plywood is specified because it simultaneously meets both:
+The UK formwork market runs on tight standards and established expectations.
+All concrete forming plywood used in the UK must comply with EN 13986:2004, the harmonised standard for wood-based panels used in construction, and most must meet either EN 636-2 (humid conditions) or EN 636-3 (exterior) structural grades.
+Film-faced panels with a quality core glue meet both:

-• EN 636 structural grade — The panel can safely support formwork loads and repeated concrete contact.
+• EN 636 structural grade — EN 636-2 or EN 636-3 to match the bond class above.
+The panel can safely support formwork loads at the matching exposure level.

-Traditional suppliers (primarily from Latvia, Finland, and eastern Baltic states) have dominated the UK market for decades, but post-Brexit trade terms and rising freight costs have opened the door to direct imports from Vietnamese manufacturers like Vinawood, which offer comparable EN 636 certification at more competitive pricing.
+Traditional UK suppliers (primarily from Latvia, Finland, and the eastern Baltic states) have dominated the market for decades, but post-Brexit trade terms and rising freight costs have opened the door to direct imports from Vietnamese manufacturers like Vinawood, which offer comparable EN 636 certification at more competitive pricing.

 Phenolic Plywood Grades and Reuse Performance

-Product Grade Face Film EN Standard Reuse Cycles Typical UK Application
+Product Grade Core Glue Face Film EN Standard Reuse Cycles Typical UK Application

-Eco Form Plus Brown phenolic EN 636-2 Up to 8 Residential foundations, light commercial slab
+Eco Form Plus WBP MUF Brown phenolic EN 636-2 Up to 8 Residential foundations, light commercial slab

-Form Basic Brown phenolic EN 636-2 Up to 10 Multi-storey residential, standard commercial
+Form Basic WBP MUF (standard) Brown phenolic EN 636-2 Up to 10 Multi-storey residential, standard commercial

-Pro Form Dark brown phenolic EN 636-3 Up to 20 High-rise cores, long-cycle rental systems
+Pro Form WBP PF (phenolic) Dark brown phenolic EN 636-3 Up to 20 High-rise cores, long-cycle rental systems, fair-face concrete

 All are available in the standard UK format of 2500 mm (length) × 1250 mm (width), with 18 mm thickness as standard.
 Thickness options of 12, 15, and 21 mm are available on request.